jonlpersson/ed-latimore/site/_posts/2021-05-26-5-life-changing-lessons-i-learned-growing-up-in-the-projects.md

 But I made it out.

-Actually, "survived" is more accurate because many things can imprison you in the hood forever.
+Actually, “survived” is more accurate because many things can imprison you in the hood forever.
 I could have gotten a girl pregnant as a teen, been arrested, or been killed.

 It wasn’t easy, but I avoided all these things.